Autumn Dream – Face Cream

 (yes it is not very visible but here you are supposed to see all the ingredients of phase B :D)

-– put both Phase A and Phase B on fire to make them reach 70°C. In the meanwhile let’s measure the two Phase C! 😀
+– I put both Phase A and Phase B in a double boiler to make them reach 70°C. In the meanwhile I measure the two Phase C! 😀

 – Oily Phase C: